 - “You are precious and honored” (Isaiah 43:4 NIV).

-Now, those are the kind of words that can change your life, as well as the lives of others.
+Now, those are the kind of words that make a difference.

 It’s Your Turn

-What about you?
 When and how have you discovered the power of encouragement?
 What words have encouraged you?
 How have the words of God and others changed your life?
 Challenge for study: What five words in Scripture can you find that have made (or could make) a difference in your life?
-Please share your comments below.
+I’d love to hear from you anytime.
+You can always write me through my contact page.
+Just fill out the basic name and address info, and then the email will come to me.
+Your name or info will never be shared with anyone without your permission.